Beatricegiacaloneroca/FASHION_TRENDS_OVER_GEOGRAPHY/README.md

 * *What would this mean for a specific trend?*
   * Here for instance there is a delay of -3 from US to Italy.
-This means that the US is on average 3 days ahead for the UGG trend.
+This means that the US is on average 3 weeks ahead for the UGG trend.

        <img width="463" alt="Screenshot 2024-07-29 at 3 42 12 PM" src="https://github.com/user-attachments/assets/aaf5f3a6-7983-43ee-be52-915c1513a48e">